Mickey42302/JavaEditionDevTools/README.md

 F3 + W = WireFrame

-This mod also restores key binds that were removed from the game with small improvements.
-These can also be listed using the F3 + F7 key bind.
+This mod also restores key binds that were removed from the game.
+These will be listed alongside the built-in key binds when the F3 + F7 key bind is used.

 F3 + R = Cycle render distance (shift to invert)